Agdenes Municipality: Name

+The municipality, originally the parish, is named after the old Agdenes farm (Agðanes), where the first Agdenes Church was built.
+The farm itself derives its name from the headland at the mouth of the Trondheim Fjord, where it is situated.
+The final element -nes translates to "headland".
+The meaning of the first element is uncertain but is likely connected to the name Agder and may originate from the word *agi, meaning "pointed" or "protruding".
+In this sense, the name would translate to "protruding headland".

 Coat of arms

 The coat of arms was granted on 30 August 1991 and it was in use until the dissolution of the municipality on 1 January 2020.
 The official blazon is "Ermine, a chief gules" (I hermelin et rødt skjoldhode).
 This means the arms have a field (background) that has a tincture of ermine, a type of fur design that mimics the winter coat of a stoat.
 The chief has a tincture of red.
 The ermine field symbolizes the fur farming industry in the municipality.
 As ermine is also a royal symbol, it symbolises the fact that in historical times the local overlords (jarls) and kings have resided in the village.
 The red chief across the top was chosen to represent the importance of strawberry farming in the municipality, although another interpretation is to represent the blood from the axe of the 10th-century King Eric Bloodaxe.
 The arms were designed by Einar Skjervold.